 Creative Photography Idea #2: Spray Bottle

 A Spray Bottle is a simple tool that you would never think to use for photography, mostly because we stay clear of all water whenever given the chance.
-Spray some water on your lens and you can turn a boring “she’s-all-that” image into “homecoming queen”.
-You can see it used in action in this behind the scenes clip from our Unscripted series.
+Essentially, the water droplets on the lens catches light coming into the lens and creates interesting bokeh patterns across your image.
+If you’re worried about damaging your lens, try doing this creative photography idea with a lens filter over the lens.

 - Spray water on desired part of the lens